Golden Orb Weaver

 This spider strings its large web between trees in the forest across trails or gaps.
 Because they build in spots other insects are passing through, the spider may choose areas in moderate or even sparse forest.

 The golden orb weaver can be found in lowland forests from the southern regions of Florida and Texas down through Panama.
-In Costa Rica it survives on both the Atlantic and Pacific coasts.

-Both this spider and her web are large and conspicuous in the forests of Costa Rica.
 The female registers her species as one of the largest spiders in Central America.
 The female has a long but rounded olive brown body with light spots.
 With her very long legs and striking coloration, the female looks like quite the predator, especially next to her company.
 Male golden orbs are tiny compared to their mates, and one or more males often perch somewhere on the female’s web, taking advantage of the ample food supply.